stagex-mirror/stagex/README.md

 This allows you to use the version you need regardless of the situation without resorting to low security "curl | bash" style solutions.

+Please keep in mind that even though we provide older versions of packages usually indicated by the number after the package (such as llvm21) we maintain a rolling release approach and only provide them for backwards compatibility.
+These can be removed at any time without previous notice.

 ## Goals

 We built StageX to satisfy high-assurance threat models where trusting any